-Accrual schedules for employees in the Headstart Division of YFD are not included in this Section, but can be found in the Head Start Standard Operating Procedures.
+Accrual schedules for employees in the Head Start Program are not included in this Section, but can be found in the Head Start Standard Operating Procedures.

-3) CARRYOVER OF PTO DAYS
+3. CARRY OVER OF PTO DAYS

 The PTO year begins on January 1st and ends on December 31st of each year.